Resolving Highlight Problems in Outlook Email Tables

 Email Rendering FAQs

-2. Answer: Outlook uses Microsoft Word's rendering engine for HTML emails, which can lead to differences in how CSS and HTML are interpreted compared to more web-standard compliant clients like Gmail or Apple Mail.
+2. When it comes to HTML emails, Outlook employs the rendering engine of Microsoft Word, which might cause variations in the way that CSS and HTML are translated when compared to more web-standard compliant clients like Gmail or Apple Mail.

-5. Question: How can I test how my emails will look on different clients?
+5. How can I preview my emails to see how they appear on various clients?

 Key Insights and Takeaways